 Any student can complete the activities with whatever they have on hand at home.

-In the odd case that student can’t complete an activity, not to worry!
+In the rare case that students can’t complete an activity, not to worry!

-The goal of the activity is to complete as many reading activities as possible.
+The goal of the summer reading challenge is to complete as many reading activities as possible.
 Think of it like a game of BINGO!
+They can do as many as they can and mark them off as they go.

 Bonus: Integrate Writing with the Free Reading Challenge

-Since reading and writing go hand-in-hand, there’s writing extension at the bottom of the page!
+Since reading and writing go hand-in-hand, there’s writing extension activities at the bottom of the page!

-Once again, it’s completely flexible.
-Students can do this in a journal, or online in a google doc!
+Once again, this is completely flexible.
+Students can do the writing activities in a journal or online in a Google Doc!

-How do I share the free reading challenge for kids with my students?
+How do I share the free summer reading challenge for kids with my students?

 Typically, as a teacher author, I would ask that you do not share resources online.
-However, during the school closures, I am happy for you to share this online! 💜
+However, during the summer, I am happy for you to share this online! 💜

-Here are some ways that you can share this reading challenge with your students.
+Here are some ways that you can share this summer reading challenge with your students.

-- Print it out and include it in a hard copy packet that you’re giving to your students
+- Print it out and include it in a hard copy packet that you give to your students at the end of the school year.

-- Share the PDF them the PDF via email, Google Classroom, or a secured classroom website
+- Share the PDF via email, Google Classroom, or a secured classroom website.

 - Take a screenshot of the file.
 Send it to your students via Remind, Seesaw, Class Dojo, Google Classroom, or any other secure learning platform.

-I know this all depends on what you and your students currently have access to.
+I know this all depends on what you and your students have access to.
+Find what works for you and each of your students.

 Download the Free Reading Challenge Instantly by Clicking the Button BelowDownload the At Home Reading Challenge Now!